OHI-Science/ohiprep/src/templates/citation_policy_for_website.md

 ### CITATION POLICY
 You may freely download and use any data, code, or instructional guides created for the Ocean Health Index project.
 In exchange, please credit our work as described below.

-To cite the Ocean Health Index and/or general results from global analyses, please use the following:
+If you reference the Ocean Health Index and/or general results from global analyses, please use the following citation:
-##Halpern BS, Longo C, Lowndes JSS, Best BD, Frazier M, Katona SK, et al. (2015) Patterns and Emerging Trends in Global Ocean Health.
-PLoS ONE 10(3): e0117863. doi:10.1371/journal.pone.0117863##
+**Halpern BS, Longo C, Lowndes JSS, Best BD, Frazier M, Katona SK, et al. (2015) Patterns and Emerging Trends in Global Ocean Health.
+PLoS ONE 10(3): e0117863. doi:10.1371/journal.pone.0117863**

 To cite other aspects of our work, please choose the type of citation/s that seems most appropriate: